Larry King, broadcasting giant for half-century, dies at 87

 LOS ANGELES (AP) — Larry King, the suspenders-sporting everyman whose broadcast interviews with world leaders, movie stars and ordinary Joes helped define American conversation for a half-century, died Saturday.
 He was 87.

 King died at Cedars-Sinai Medical Center in Los Angeles, Ora Media, the studio and network he co-founded, tweeted.
-No cause of death was given, but CNN had earlier reported he was hospitalized with COVID-19.
+No cause of death was given, but CNN reported Jan.
+2 that King had been hospitalized for more than a week with COVID-19.
+His son Chance also confirmed King’s death, CNN reported.

 A longtime nationally syndicated radio host, from 1985 through 2010 he was a nightly fixture on CNN, where he won many honors, including two Peabody awards.

-In its early years, “Larry King Live” was based in Washington, D.C., which gave the show an air of gravitas.
+In its early years, “Larry King Live” was based in Washington, which gave the show an air of gravitas.
 Likewise King.
 He was the plainspoken go-between through whom Beltway bigwigs could reach their public, and they did, earning the show prestige as a place where things happened, where news was made.

 King conducted an estimated 50,000 on-air interviews.
 In 1995 he presided over a Middle East peace summit with PLO Chairman Yasser Arafat, King Hussein of Jordan and Israeli Prime Minister Yitzhak Rabin.
 He welcomed everyone from the Dalai Lama to Elizabeth Taylor, from Mikhail Gorbachev to Barack Obama, Bill Gates to Lady Gaga.